-Join Adam Crespi for an in-depth discussion in this video Using the exercise files, part of Working with HumanIK Rigs in Maya.
+Join Adam Crespi for an in-depth discussion in this video Using the exercise files, part of Maya: HumanIK Rigs.

 If you're a premium member of the lynda.com online training library, or if you're watching this tutorial on a DVD-ROM, you have access to the exercise files used throughout this title.
 In this course, I'm using a Maya project for each chapter.
 Each movie then has its own Maya scene.
 Always make sure to set your project first; choosing File, and Set Project.
 Maya maps to the default; My Docs, Maya, Projects.
 I'll browse to my exercise files and into the correct chapter, and that's a Maya project with the default folders.

 I'll click Set, and then open the scene, and there are the start files for each movie.
 Each scene is self-contained.
 There are no textures, and no materials needed.
 Everything is in one Maya scene with no referenced external files.
 When we send to Motion Builder, Maya will automatically make a temporary FBX to send across, so we won't need to save a scene, and then bring it in.
 If you'd like, you can save your Motion Builder scenes as FBXs in the Scenes directory in your Maya project.